Shopify/polaris/polaris.shopify.com/content/components/link/index.md

 ### No icon

-Avoid using the <a href="/icons?icon=ExternalMinor&q=exter">external link icon</a>, as it can add unnecessary visual load inside a sentence or when accompanied by other content.
+Avoid using the [external link icon](/icons?icon=ExternalMinor&q=exter), as it can add unnecessary visual load inside a sentence or when accompanied by other content.
 Instead, add clarity to external links through clear link text and predictable placement of the link in a merchant’s workflow.

 Edge case: External icons should not be used as an indicator that a new tab or window will be opened.
 However, they may be used sparingly in features where symbols help merchants scan and pick from a list of several kinds of navigation options, like the admin's global search results.